johannesdue/chaceweb/data.md

 How is contemporary antisemitism developing globally and over time?
 A key step towards answering this question is to collect and inspect relevant data.
 As part of the CHACE project, publicly available data is being gathered from a range of sources, including cross-national attitude surveys, global incident monitoring, and victimization surveys.

+As a result of this work, the DIMA (Dimensions of Antisemitism) dataset has been created as a resource for antisemitism researchers and other interested parties.
+The DIMA dataset is publicly available and is hosted by [C-REX](https://www.sv.uio.no/c-rex/english/groups/dima-dataset/index.html).
+The data can also be accessed at [OSF](https://osf.io/x4vcj/).

 ### Data visualization

-Click on the links below to view interactive plots showing some key patterns and trends in the development of contemporary antisemitism.
-The plots were created in R using [Plotly](https://plotly.com/ggplot2/getting-started/).
+Click on the links below to view interactive plots showing some key patterns and trends in the development of contemporary antisemitism based on the DIMA data.

 - [Antisemitic attitudes]({{ site.baseurl }}{% link pages/attitudes.md %})